 This study, using data from Scopus and Web of Science, identified 80 universities whose research output grew by over 100% from 2019 to 2023.
 Notably, one university in Iraq saw a 1,500% increase, while another in Egypt experienced a nearly 1,000% rise in published papers https://direct.mit.edu/qss/article/doi/10.1162/qss_a_00339/125732/Using-Bibliometrics-to-Detect-Questionable

-While many in Western universities have used these findings to criticize institutions in Iraq and Egypt, this criticism reveals a clear hypocrisy, as it conveniently overlooks that the professor who authored 336 Scopus-indexed publications in a single year did so in Denmark, not in Iraq or Egypt.
-Similarly, the universities with the highest number of retracted papers are not in Iraq or Egypt, but in China and the United States
+While many in Western academic circles have leveraged these findings to critique institutions in Iraq and Egypt, such criticism demonstrates a striking hypocrisy.
+It conveniently sidesteps the fact that the professor responsible for an extraordinary 336 Scopus-indexed publications in a single year was based in Denmark, rather than Iraq or Egypt.

 PS - It is worth recalling a warning I wrote a few years ago: "...if this becomes the norm in Western countries, third-world nations may be inclined to replicate these "successful" practices, cultivating their own super-scientists.
 Consequently, if an African super-scientist were to emerge with 10,000 or 20,000 publications at the summit of the publishing rankings, there would be little ground for criticism..." https://pacheco-torgal.blogspot.com/2021/03/how-many-papers-can-superscientist.html